GensokyoClub/th06/README.md

 ### Dependencies

-EoSD-portable has the following dependencies:
+EoSD-remastered has the following dependencies:

 - `SDL2`
 - `SDL2_image`